ercpham/ercpham.github.io/README.md

 I'm currently pursuing a B.S. in computer science at UCSD, so naturally, I code.

-Here's a block of code for the extremely slow way to get a number from the Fibonnaci sequence.
+Here's a block of code for the extremely slow way to get the nth number from the Fibonnaci sequence.

 ```javascript
 const fib = (n) => {